astronomer/docs/software/runtime-image-architecture.md

 ## System distribution

 Astro Runtime images are based on Debian 11.3 (bullseye).

+Astro Runtime 6.0.4 and later supports AMD64 and ARM64 processor architectures for local development.
+The image tag is multi-arch and the correct distribution for the processor architecture on which you're running the image is used by default.